RosettaCommons/demos/public/antibody_docking/README.md

     of the light and heavy chain.
 You will get best 10 structures.

-    If you want to manually run the scripts yourself, you can download the scripts source code, example, and instructions from the link below: https://svn.rosettacommons.org/source/trunk/antibody/
+    If you want to manually run the scripts yourself, you can download the scripts source code, example, and instructions from the link below:
+    https://svn.rosettacommons.org/source/trunk/antibody/

-    Again, please realize that the H3 loop modeling is still from Rosetta++
+    Again, please realize that the H3 loop modeling is still from Rosetta++.

 3. Download the released version of Rosetta++:
     https://svn.rosettacommons.org/source/branches/releases/rosetta-2.3.1/